norteno/proposal-builder/README.md

 .env.example
 ```

 When Supabase environment variables are present, uploaded images are sent to the `proposal-assets` bucket and proposals are saved to the `proposals` table.
-If Supabase is not configured, the app falls back to browser-local drafts!
+If Supabase is not configured, the app falls back to browser-local drafts.